 Merging your Changes¶

-After a PR is marked as “LGTM” (Looks Good To Me), you can then merge your changes.
+After a PR is marked as approved by all reviewers, you can then merge your changes.
 First, hit the “Merge pull request” button on your PR on the Github website.

 You will now need to merge your changes forward.
 Here are the rules for merging forward: